desireealexia/fork_and_flavour/README.md

 ### HTML Validator

 To ensure the correctness of the HTML code, I used the W3C HTML Validator.
 The validation process revealed no errors in the HTML code across all pages of the website.
 This confirms that the HTML is properly structured and adheres to web standards.

 ![HTML Validator](docs/%20html_validator.png)

 ### CSS Validator

 For CSS validation, I utilised the W3C CSS Validator.
 The CSS code was thoroughly checked, and no errors were found.
 This indicates that the CSS is correctly formatted and conforms to the established CSS standards.

 ![CSS Validator](docs/%20css_validator.png)

 ## Bugs

 ## Lighthouse Testing

-I used Lighthouse to audit the performance and quality of this website.
+I used Lighthouse to audit the performance and quality of this website on desktop and mobile.

 ### Home Page